 - f.
-The remuneration of the highest paid person (of the board of directors or the executive management) must not be excessive compared to the remuneration paid in other companies of similar size and complexity.
-The remuneration should not be disproportionate compared to other members (of the board of directors and the executive management). - g.
+The remuneration of the highest paid person of the executive management must not be disproportionate compared to that of the other members. - g.
 Long-term incentive plans paid in shares, options or in cash should be in line with best practice standards (see appendix 4). - h.
-Executive remuneration should not systematically increase disproportionately to the remuneration of other employees. - i.
-Executive contracts should not include severance payments (golden parachutes). - j.
+Executive remuneration should not systematically increase disproportionately to the remuneration of other employees.

+- Executive contracts should not include severance payments (golden parachutes). - j.
 Executive contracts should not include sign-on bonuses (golden hellos) without performance conditions for vesting. - k.
 There must be a clawback clause regarding variable remuneration acquired in a fraudulent manner or by manipulation of the company's financial statements.

-Appendix 4: Transparency and structure requirements with regard to variable remuneration
+Appendix 4: Requirements with regard to variable remuneration (bonus and long-term incentive plans)